apache/bahir/sql-streaming-mqtt/README.md

     query.awaitTermination();

 Please see `JavaMQTTStreamWordCount.java` for full example.
+Review `JavaMQTTSinkWordCount.java`, if interested in publishing data to MQTT broker.

 ## Best Practices.